 Whenever you are facing a problem with any electronic device, checking the manufacturers website or the manual is a good option.
 You will often find similar problems that you are facing being solved in the FAQ section or in the helping forums.

 Make Sure Both The Devices Are Compatible with each other

 Whether it’s a headset, speaker, mouse, keyboard, camera or something else, your device has a specific compatibility profile to define the functionality.
 That profile defines what are devices can connect with which devices.
 If you’re not sure, you need to check the user manual.

-If you are using any device with android or windows OS, you can find that there is a option to choose between the information you share.
-For example, if you connect your phone with the Bluetooth system of your car, there will be sharing option with your car to select from phone audio, media audio, contacts and text messages.
-Most of the cases you might not need to share all of those data.
-You can just manually select what are the data you want to share.
+If you are using any device with android or windows OS, you can find that there is an option to choose between the information you share.
+For example, if you connect your phone with the Bluetooth system of your car, there will be sharing option with your car to select from phone audio, media audio, contacts, and text messages.
+In most cases, you might not need to share all of those data.
+You can just manually select what is the data you want to share.

 For Android devices, you need to go to Settings > Connected devices and select the device.
-There will be the options to select for sharing.
-For Windows OS, go to Control Panel > Hardware and Sound > Devices and Printers and right click on the Bluetooth device.
+There will be options to select for sharing.
+For Windows OS, go to Control Panel > Hardware and Sound > Devices and Printers and right-click on the Bluetooth device.
 Then select the Services tab to choose which types of information you want to share.

-And after trying all of the ways if nothing work out then the problem could be solved by updating the OS or the firmware for the device.
-Generally the purpose of bringing in updates in OS or firmware are to solve all the compatibility issues or to fix the bugs.
+And after trying all of the ways if nothing works out then the problem could be solved by updating the OS or the firmware for the device.
+Generally, the purpose of bringing in updates in OS or firmware is to solve all the compatibility issues or to fix the bugs.
 So, there is a good chance that the issues with your devices might have been solved over the last update.
 So update your devices to the latest version of the OS or Firmware.

-Hopefully following these steps can help you to fix Bluetooth pairing problems for any devices.
-If you go through the process one by one, you will find the solution for your problem.
-And by then you will provably understand the reason for the problem in the first place.
+Hopefully following these steps can help you to fix Bluetooth pairing problems for any device.
+If you go through the process one by one, you will find the solution to your problem.
+And by then you will probably understand the reason for the problem in the first place.